llegomark/randommusings/src/content/blog/over-rainbow-laughter-love-life-antipolo.md

     def duration(self) -> int:
         """
-        Calculate duration of activity.
+        Calculate the duration of the activity.
         """
         return self.end_time - self.start_time

 class Weather:
     """
-    Weather class represents the daily weather, and its effect on the Individual.
+    Weather class represents the daily weather and its effect on the Individual.
     """

     def __init__(self, weather_type: str):